University of Florida College of Medicine-Jacksonville: Simulation Education

 The UF Center for Simulation Education and Safety Research (CSEaSR), one of the nation's largest non-military simulation training centers, provides comprehensive training of multiple competencies, simultaneously and repetitively, and is rapidly becoming a vital component of medical education.
 It allows the gap to be bridged between classroom and "real-life" experience, challenging the trainee to make critical decisions and then witness the results of those decisions in a controlled, observed and patient-safe environment with faculty and peer feedback.

 CSESaR is located in a facility spanning approximately 24000 sqft and is divided into three areas in the Pavilion building on the UF Health Jacksonville campus: 7800 sqft main simulation and conference/instruction area; 15900 sqft operating room simulation and instruction area, and an area for disaster simulation.

 The central mission of CSESaR, a collaborative effort supported by UF Health Jacksonville and the UF College of Medicine - Jacksonville, is to promote quality patient care, expand patient safety initiatives and enhance multidisciplinary health care, education and teamwork through simulation and goal-directed training.

 Library Services

 Borland Health Sciences Library, a branch of the UF Health Science Center Libraries, one of the libraries in the UF George A. Smathers Library System with its extensive resources, supports the educational, research and clinical information needs of UFHSC Jacksonville.
-The Borland Library's collection includes more than 36,000 volumes, including 300 current journal subscriptions and 6,000 current monographs complemented by ready access to the UF Health Science Center Libraries.
+The Borland Library's collection includes more than 36,000 volumes, including more than 300 current journal subscriptions and 4,000 current monographs complemented by ready access to the UF Health Science Center Libraries.